Qatar Investment Authority: Qatari Diar

-By 2011 the company had stakes in Vinci SA, a firm employing 183,000 in 100 countries; in the utility Suez Environnement and in Veolia Environnement (4.6%, sold in 2018).
-That same year Qatari Diar bought the Port Tarraco Marina in Tarragona, Spain.
+By 2011 the company had stakes in the utility Suez Environnement and in Veolia Environnement (4.6%, sold in 2018).
+In 2011, Qatari Diar bought the Port Tarraco Marina in Tarragona, Spain.
+The company invested into The Shard, a skyscraper in London designed by Renzo Piano, and the former Royal Dutch Shell plc headquarters.
+Other London investments include the Chelsea Barracks, the US Embassy, Elephant and Castle and Grosvenor Waterside.